-This is a great parachute game for grown-up kids as well.
+This is a great parachute game for older children as well.
 Make sure the weather is not stormy while this game is being played!

 33) Color Finder

-This one is for smaller kids only.
+This one is for younger kids only.
 The parachute is spread out on the floor, and each kid is assigned a different color.
 Whoever defaults is supposed to begin all over again.